koffiebaard/bionic-reader-chrome/README.md

 - Bionic reading on any webpage with a click on a button;
 - Keeps links and highlighting intact;
-- Configurable font size;
+- Configurable font & font size;
-- Fixed font for easy reading;
 - Automated tests.

 ## Example screenshot